FrenchPastries/bakery-client/README.md

 # Bakery-client

-To register on a @frenchpastries/bakery
+To register on a `@FrenchPastries/bakery`.

 # Getting Started

-Getting started with MilleFeuille is simple and easy.
+Getting started with Bakery Client is simple and easy.

 ```bash
 # For Yarn users